LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/e-bot7/basic-content.md

 ### The Welcome Event

-The behaviour of the welcome event is different depending on whether the bot is for chat and messaging.
-This divergence comes down to the way that each individual Liveperson product works.
+The behavior of the welcome event is different depending on whether the bot is for chat and messaging.
+This divergence comes down to the way that each individual LivePerson product works.

 #### Messaging Conversations

 A Messaging conversation qualifies as "initiated" from a Conversational Cloud perspective only after the consumer sends their first message.
 The consumer is prompted for their initial message in the channel they have chosen to initiate the conversation.
-As a result, the consumer’s first message will be the entry point for the main flow in e-bot7 which can be processed by a `Visitor Input` node.
+As a result, the consumer’s first message will be the entry point for the main flow in e-bot7, which can be processed by a `Visitor Input` node.
 In this scenario, all bot messages in the flow which are created before this node will be skipped.

 <img class="fancyimage" style="width:450px" src="img/ThirdPartyBots/e-bot7-messaging-flow.png">